 If you wish to explore farther afield, Penn State Wilkes-Barre is only two hours from Philadelphia, two and a half hours from New York City and the New Jersey beaches, three hours from Baltimore, and four hours from Washington, D.C.

-For more information on things to do and places to stay, visit Pennsylvania’s official tourism website.
+For more information on things to do and places to stay, go to Pennsylvania’s official tourism website.
 We hope you enjoy your visit!